GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #. "\ GMT module" refers to the function in the GMT API library that
-   is responsible for all the action taken by the corresponding GMT program.
-All such modules are given the same name as the corresponding program but carry the prefix ``GMT_``, e.g., ``GMT_blockmean``.
+   is responsible for all the action taken by the corresponding standard GMT program.
+All such modules are given the same names as the corresponding programs but carry the prefix ``GMT_``, e.g., ``GMT_blockmean``.

 #. "\ GMT application" refers to a new application written by any